The Slow WordPress Problem

 Then six months passed.

 Now your site takes 5+ seconds to load.
 Mobile is even worse.
-You're losing visitors before they even see your content.
+You're losing visitors before they see your content, and Google is punishing you for it in search rankings.

 This isn't random.
 WordPress sites slow down for predictable reasons — and most are fixable.